Choice is the watchword at Family Life Flamingo Beach – there are three outdoor pools, three restaurants and a great selection of activities.

 Family Life Flamingo Beach - formerly known as Holiday Village Flamingo Beach - is a collection of family-friendly apartments set out around three restaurants, three pools and sports facilities.
 A beach and a handful of restaurants are just two minutes’ walk away.

 Apartments are housed in typically-Mediterranean whitewashed villas.
-Inside, they have a fresh, contemporary design and come with kitchenettes, large sofas and flat-screen TVs.
+Inside, they have a fresh, contemporary design and come with kitchenettes, large sofas and flat-screen TVs with satellite channels*.

 TripAdvisor Traveller Rating